 If you’ve lived in a hurricane-prone area before, you already know the right preparation can go a long way towards preventing costly damage to your home.
 But did you know there are also ways you can protect your car from harsh hurricane damage?
 You may not be able to completely avoid all potential harm, but doing something is certainly better than nothing when it comes to protecting your property.
 Taking care of your family and home should be priority number one, but after you have that under control, here are a handful of things you can also do to protect your vehicle during a hurricane.

 Protect Important Vehicle Information

 When it comes to learning how to protect your car during a hurricane, safeguarding your vehicle’s important information is crucial.
-Be sure to remove important items from your vehicle, such as your registration, insurance information and car keys before the storm and keep them in a plastic zip-sealed bag to ensure they stay dry and safe.
-Even better, consider getting copies of each item made and store them away in a dry, safe place so after the storm passes, you’ll be well-prepared to protect your car during a hurricane and use your vehicle if necessary.
+Be sure to remove essential items from your vehicle, such as your registration, insurance information, and car keys, before the storm hits.
+Keep them in a plastic zip-sealed bag to ensure they stay dry and safe.
+Even better, consider getting copies of each item made and store them away in a secure place.
+This way, after the storm passes, you’ll be well-prepared to protect your car during a hurricane and use your vehicle if necessary.

 Fill Up Your Tank

 Having your car keys and vehicle registration won’t help much if your gas tank is empty.
 Fuel stations typically experience gasoline shortages during and after hurricanes – 60% of gas stations in Miami-Ft.
 Lauderdale and Gainesville were without fuel during Hurricane Irma – so topping off your tank prior to the storm will come in handy should there be a shortage of gas after the storm passes.